CMX 600

-The 600 was paired with the CMX-200, which took the EDL information from the 600, and used it to control several video tape recorders (VTRs) to auto-assemble the video program in the on-line editing stage.
-The 200 used a Teletype Model 33 ASR terminal to input EDL information.
+The 600 was paired with the CMX-200, which took the EDL information from the 600 (stored on punched paper tape), and used it to control several video tape recorders (VTRs) to auto-assemble the video program in the on-line editing stage.
+The 200 used a Teletype Model 33 ASR terminal to read the punched tape containing the EDL information.

 The editing console was interfaced to two equipment racks of support equipment (which were usually located remotely in another room from the console).
 The first rack contained the interface electronics for the system, monitoring equipment, and a Digital PDP-11 minicomputer with 32 kilobytes of RAM, which controlled the system.
 The second rack contained all the audio & video electronics, and the "Skip-Field Recorder", which took in video & audio for editing from a VTR, and then recorded such to one or several disk pack drives interfaced to the 600.
 The CMX 600 could support up to six disk pack drives, for a total recording time of 27 minutes.
 Each disk pack could record up to 5.4 minutes of NTSC video, or 4.5 minutes of PAL video.

 The CMX 600 was a system quite ahead of the technology of the time, and was quite expensive, costing about $250,000 USD at its introduction.
 About 6 systems were manufactured, and were used to edit several television shows and commercials.